6r0k3d/6r0k3d.github.io/_exdev/tools.md

 ```

-All of the commands above can generally be abbreviated with single letter shortcuts, eg, `inspect registers` becomes `i r` or `step` becomes `s`.
+All of the commands above can generally be abbreviated with single letter shortcuts, eg, `info registers` becomes `i r` or `step` becomes `s`.
 I'll be using the abbreviated commands in my walkthroughs.

 ## Perl